- Murder Mystery Parties

 - Help Choosing a Mystery Party

 An exciting scavenger hunt-style non-murder mystery party game.
-The game is zoo-themed and for ages 6 and up.
+The game is zoo-themed and for ages 6 and up, 5-8 unique character roles.
 Invite 5-24 children and get ready to sleuth a fun mystery at the Oceanside Zoo.

 Please note: younger guests may need some adult assistance in reading and solving the mysteries in the game!
 The game includes a fun scavenger hunt in round one and ends with an exciting challenge to find Garry Gator - the notorious prankster!
 This game is ideally hosted at a home, as there are scavenger hunt clues to be found in general home locations (i.e. kitchen, kid's bedroom, etc.) This is the instant download version of the game.
 No waiting, no shipping fees.
 Easy to prepare and simple to host.